 No hurry to probe French CAR troops accused of child rape

 Military muscle: Operation Sangaris has now ended in the Central African Republic, but allegations of sexual impropriety by African and French soldiers in camps for displaced people persist.
-But when the forces of Operation Sangaris pulled out of the country in October 2016, they left in their wake numerous accusations of rape and sexual assault, some involving minors.
+The French defence minister called the French military operation in the Central African Republic a "success".

 Start the conversation, or Read more at Mail & Guardian.